manoverboard/AndrewBoardman/about.md

   through human-centered design.
 Manoverboard began in 2002 out of my Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
 I am slowly working on a book on design responsibility.
 I teach at the University of Manitoba and recently taught at Red River College in Winnipeg.
-My primary interests like in subjects such as consciousness, history and critical theory.</p><p>What else?
+My interests outside of graphic design include consciousness, history and critical theory.</p><p>What else?
 I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.